-Meteora is among the most beautiful places to visit on your mainland Greece holidays.
+Meteora is among the most beautiful places to visit in mainland Greece.
 I visited Greece several times and it is Meteora that left its most impressive memories.
 Meteora is famous for having one of the most important Eastern orthodox monasteries in the world.

 The name “Meteora” can be translated as “in the heavens above”, because of its unique setting.
 They are all built on top of rock pinnacles that dot the landscape.
 In fact, the area is full of volcanic rock formations that are weathered by water and wind over millions of years.

 What I love most about Meteora is the combination of this beautiful setting and the possibility to look inside the monasteries to get an idea of how the monks used to live.
 The monasteries are now easy to reach by roads or stairs to allow tourists of all ages to visit.

 This wasn’t always the case tough and most of them used to be quite isolated, built by monks choosing to live a solitary lifestyle.
 The website visit Meteora gives you the best information on what to see and do and how to get there.

 How to get there: You can take a train from Athens to the town of Kalampaka (5 hours).
 Click here for more information how to get from Athens to Meteora.

 It’s been a long time ago that I visited Delphi, but I still remember the sight of the ruins.
 It was a clear day and we could see the Gulf of Corinth in the far distance.
 Delphi was revered throughout the Greek world to be the center of the universe and the oracle of the god Apollo.